Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 Kotodama 34

-The mystical experience is seeing the light through the mist.
+The mystical experience is realizing every thing is shrouded in mist and we are the light beyond the mist.

 Kotodama 79